arenasys/sd-tagging-helper/README.md

 ### DeepDanbooru
 Assumes you have a working instance of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with DeepDanbooru working.
 Press the interrogate button and select the `stable-diffusion-webui` folder, this will be saved for next session.
+An alternate layout was added for efficient tagging, switch to it with `Ctrl+L`

 ### Usage
 The minimal usage is to run `helper.py` or `start.bat`.
 The program will ask you for an input folder, which will be remembered for next time.
 A metadata and output folder will be created in the current directory, and the output dimension will be 1024x1024.
-For more parameters read `python help.py --help`.
+For more parameters read `python helper.py --help`.

 ### Hotkeys
 ```